Make your cyber world more secure and

 And many others...

-From past centuries and current times who are gratefully credited in The Operational Risk Handbook, the CyberEd.io online course and other writing.
+Who are gratefully credited in The Operational Risk Handbook, the online course and other writing.

 Think.Design.Cyber

-Is the critical thinking, systems thinking and design thinking for cybersecurity initiative of ValueBridge Advisors, LLC
+This is the Industrial-Strength Design Thinking for cybersecurity initiative of ValueBridge Advisors, LLC

 Insights are based in the expertise of our principals, inlcuding the product management chapter of The Operational Risk Handbook, Harriman House, 2011 plus subsequent articles